TrevorOtterson/readme_gen_z/README.md

 ### 6. [Questions](#Questions)

 ## INSTALLATION:
-xxx
+npm init, npm i inquirer, npm i prompts, npm i util, npm i fs

 ## USAGE:
-xxx
+To create a quality README.md using a template.

 ## LICENSE:
-Mozilla Public License 2.0
+GNU AGPLv3

 ## CONTRIBUTION:
-xxx
+N/A

 ## TEST:
-xxx
+Test in node.js in terminal.

 ## QUESTIONS:
-For any questions about the application refer to my Github: [TrevorOtterson](https://github.com/TrevorOtterson) Or contact me by email: Totterson@yahoo.com
+For any questions about the application refer to my Github: [TrevorOtterson](https://github.com/TrevorOtterson) Or contact me by email: totterson@yahoo.com